ColonelBHB/TailLight/README.md

 # TailLight

-This xcode program simulates a trailer taillight operation.
+This xcode program simulates a trailer taillight operation using an overlay with changing opacity.